myobie/rep/README.md

 end

 # You can now do crazy stuff like
 UserRep.new(user: User.first).to_hash.keys # => [:name, :email, :location]

 # To save from creating lots of objects, you can use a shared class that is reset fresh
 UserRep.shared(user: User.first).to_hash # => { name: "Nathan Herald:, ...

-# You can use class to proc (that makes a hash using the shared class)
+# You can use class to proc (that makes a hash using the shared instance)
 User.all.map(&UserRep) # => [{ name: "Nathan Herald" ...

 # or maybe find all photos which will embed all users (and only ever make one instance each of PhotoRep and UserRep)